idallaserra/eur_exercise/README.md

 This is only a demo version far for being production ready.
 The following improvements can in fact be considered:

-- all the code can be impoved (description, more variabvles etc);
+- all the app code can be improved (adding CSS etc, description, more variables etc);
 - the app is using ubuntu as base image, other hardened image con be used for reducing the security vulnerabilities;
 - https in place of http with a valid FQDN domain (ingress controller with let's encrypt or cloud provider solution);
 - a Cloud Armor for DDOS and WAF protecting the load balancer;